PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndSampler.rst

 .. ~~~~~~~~

-Needless to say, no framework for modeling brain and/or cognitive function is complete without implementing learning processes.
-PsyNeuLink does so in two ways  in a native form, and by integrating tools provided by other Python-based environments.
+Needless to say, no framework for modeling brain and/or cognitive function is complete without implementing learning mechanisms.
+PsyNeuLink does so in two ways: in a native form, and by integrating tools provided available in other Python-based environments.
 Each of these is described below.

 LearningMechanisms
 ^^^^^^^^^^^^^^^^^^

-The `AdaptiveMechanism` class includes a subclass call `LearningMechanism` that can be used to implement various learning algorithms, from unsupervised forms such as Hebbian associative learning, to supervised forms such as reinforcment learning and backpropagation.
-LearningMechanisms take as their input a target and/or an error signal, and are assigned LearningSignals as their output_states, that send LearningProjections to the MappingMapping Projections that are used to modify.
-The type of learning implemented by a LearningMechanism is determined by the class of `LearningFunction` assigned as its `function <LearningMechanism.function>`.
-PsyNeuLink provides convenience methods for implementing relevent Components needed for a given type of learning in a Composition, including the LearningMechanism(s), their associated LearningSignals and LearningProjection(s), and any other Mechanisms required for the specified form of learning (e.g., the ComparatorMechanism used to compute the error signal from an externally presented target in supervised forms of learning).
-The example below implements learning in a simple two-layered neural network::
+PsyNeuLink has a native class -- `LearningMechanism` -- that can be used to implement various forms of learning, including both unsupervised (such as `Hebbian`) and supervised (such as reinforcment learning and backpropagation).
+LearningMechanisms take as their input a target and/or an error signal, usually provided by a `MappingProjection` from the sourxe of the error signal or another LearningMechanism.
+They are assigned a `LearningSignal` as their output_state, which sends a `LearningProjection` to the `MappingProjection` that is being learned.
+The type of learning implemented by a LearningMechanism is determined by the class of `LearningFunction` assigned to its `function <LearningMechanism.function>`.
+In some cases (such as multilayered backpropagation networks), configuration of the LearningMechanisms and corresponding Projections can become complex; PsyNeuLink provides convenience methods for implementing these for commonly used forms of learning.
+The example below implements learning in a simple three-layered neural network::

 .. script example